baiyancheng20/py-R-FCN/README.md

 ### Requirements: software

-0. **`Important`** Please use the [Microsoft-version Caffe(@commit 1a2be8e)](https://github.com/Microsoft/caffe/tree/1a2be8ecf9ba318d516d79187845e90ac6e73197), this Caffe supports R-FCN layer, and the prototxt in this repository follows the Microsoft-version Caffe's layer name.
+0. **`Important`** Please use the [Caffe (@commit 645ab46)](https://github.com/chungjin/caffe-R-FCN), this Caffe supports R-FCN layer.
 You need to put the Caffe root folder under py-R-FCN folder, just like what py-faster-rcnn does.

 1. Requirements for `Caffe` and `pycaffe` (see: [Caffe installation instructions](http://caffe.berkeleyvision.org/installation.html))